 The Glass MFA program provides the context for you to realize your own creative vision through research, experimentation and constant exploration of glass as a historically rich, culturally significant material.

 Offering both conceptual and technical concentration tracks, the post-baccalaureate in Glass is an immersive, one-year program that lets you pursue a personally meaningful experience with the medium.

 In the studio

-Both undergraduate and graduate students have full access to a newly renovated Hot Shop, along with a Cold Shop and kiln and casting rooms.
+Both undergraduate and graduate students have full access to a hot shop, cold shop, kiln and casting rooms.
 In addition, all students are given individual studio spaces and access to refined installation spaces both within the department and elsewhere on campus.

 Based on the strength of their experience at RISD, Glass alumni tend to remain closely connected with the department.
 Whether returning as visiting artists and critics or providing internships for current students, they help influence subsequent generations.
 Accomplished alumni such as Dale Chihuly, Dan Clayman, Karen Lamonte, Judith Schaechter, Tavares Strachan, Bohyun Yoon, Toots Zynsky and many others continue to push the boundaries of the medium and make enormous contributions to advancing the role of glass in contemporary art and design.

 Multimedia artist and 2006 MacArthur Award winner Josiah McElheny is fascinated with space, time and the notions of infinity and purity.
 While at RISD in the mid-1980s, he studied in Rome through the school’s European Honors Program and worked with master glassblowers such as Ronald Wilkins in London.
 McElheny now lives and works in Brooklyn, where he’s represented by James Cohan Gallery.